hiposfer/o2g/README.md

     $ git clone https://github.com/hiposfer/osmtogtfs & cd osmtogtfs
     $ python setup.py install

-This will install `osmtogtfs` executable on your OS.
+This will install `osmtogtfs` command on your system.
 You can also directly run the `osmtogtfs.py` script found in the source directory.
 Make sure to run it with python 3.

 # Tests